ajayeeralla/real-or-random-auth-proofs-coq/README.md

 ### Compile the Proofs

-This directory already has **Makefile** in it.
-Use command **make** to compile all the proofs.
+The directory machine-checked-proofs already has **Makefile** in it.
+In order to compile all the files, use the command **make**.
 To compile a single file _file.v_, you could use **coqc** command.
+For example, coqc _file.v_.

 ### File Dependency List
-These files are in the order.
+The following files are in the order.
 For example, first file should be compiled before second and so on.

 1. definitions.v
 2. morphisms.v